fullben/java-persistence-benchmark/README.md

 The server application is meant to be deployed and run as a Docker container.
 The appropriate container build instructions are defined in the Docker files found in the base directory of this repository.
 Depending on the persistence solution to be evaluated, one of the provided *docker-compose* files must be utilized:

-* `docker-compose.jpa.pg.yml`: Creates a container for the server application (persistence mode will be set to JPA) and launches it after having started another container with a PostgreSQL database.
+* `docker-compose.jpa.pg.yml`: Creates a container for the server application (JPA/PostgreSQL based persistence implementation will be used) and launches it after having started another container with a PostgreSQL database.
-* `docker-compose.ms.jacis.yml`: Creates a container just for the server application (persistence mode will be set to MicroStream) and launches it.
+* `docker-compose.ms.jacis.yml`: Creates a container just for the server application (MicroStream/JACIS based persistence implementation will be used) and launches it.

 Deploying either variation of the benchmark can be achieved by calling the command `docker-compose -f YML-FILE up` in the root directory of this project, while replacing `YML-FILE` with either of the two compose file names.